 1. How much time is spent on the phone scheduling appointments?

 Your front office staff is the welcoming committee at your optometric practice.
 When a patient walks through your practice doors, they want to be greeted like family.
 Unfortunately, when patients only have the opportunity to schedule appointments over the phone, you’re taking away your staff’s ability to effectively care for the needs of the patients in your office.
-In fact, scheduling and confirming appointments can take up, on average, 10 hours per week.
+In fact, scheduling and confirming appointments can take up to 10 hours per week.

 If your front office is spending too much time on the phone scheduling appointments, give your patients access to a patient portal where they can schedule appointments on their own time through a web scheduler.
 This will free up your front office to put more focus on meeting the needs of the patients in your practice.